 Motivation: We have looked at all 800 decisions taken in 2014 in general assembly meetings of the 40 largest French corporations (CAC 40) leaving out six decisions that were put on vote without the approval of the boards and obtained very little support (2-16%).
 On average every decision was supported by 94.9% of the voters.
 For a consensus index defined as the highest x for which x% of the decisions were supported by at least x% of the votes the number is 87.6%.
 Decisions on collective issues have an index of 89.4%, decisions on individual compensation an index of 78.8% and decisions on appointments an index of 87.5%.
 On average general assembly meetings are well attended.
-Indeed for the period 2014-2017 on average about 1000 shareholders were presented by proxies.
+Indeed for the period 2014-2017 on average about 1000 shareholders were present and further about 13600 shareholders were represented by proxies.